arthurdm/microprofile-evolution-process/proposals/0009-OpenAPI.md

 The [OpenAPI Initiative](https://www.openapis.org/) is a consertium of various industry-leading companies that came together with a goal to standardize the documentation of RESTful APIs.
 This standard is called [OpenAPI](https://github.com/OAI/OpenAPI-Specification/blob/OpenAPI.next/versions/3.0.md) and it is at version 3 to naturally succeed the contributing specification [Swagger v2](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md).

-This specification allows users to fully document their RESTful applications, including all request and response details.
+This standard allows users to fully document their RESTful applications, including all request and response details.
 It also allows encapsulating frameworks to optimize traffic routing, security and validation on behalf of the target application.

 Mailinglist thread: [Discussion thread topic for that proposal](https://groups.google.com/forum/#!topic/microprofile/CXq1h45_HOw)